LouiseSteward/learn/newborn-care/text/quiz-15.md

 ---
-title: Test 15.
+title: Quiz 15.
 Communication
 style: test
 ---

-## Test 15: Communication
+## Quiz 15: Communication

 1. Communication with parents can be improved by:
 	-	Giving them complicated explanations